-The truth is, the end of the year is a good time to hit the reset button in general.
 This includes taking stock of your financial picture, regardless of where you stand at the moment.
 And, in fact, if you’re feeling uncertain or worried about your financial picture, this step becomes even more important.
-Think of year-end as a time to step back, reflect, and reassess where you are financially – to take in the bigger picture – so you can make thoughtful, confident decisions about how to move forward in the coming year.
+Think of now as a time to step back, reflect, and reassess where you are financially – to take in the bigger picture – so you can make thoughtful, confident decisions about how to move forward in the coming months.

-Here are three steps everyone should before December 31, to help put you on course financially in 2017:
+Here are three steps everyone should take to put yourself on-track financially:

 - Update your financial plan.
 If you don’t have one yet, create one.
 (A good financial adviser can help.)
 The simple exercise of creating a comprehensive financial plan will give you a clear sense of your financial situation.
 It will also give you an idea of how decisions you made (or didn’t make) throughout the year have affected your bottom line.
-Armed with this information, you’ll be in a stronger position to make adjustments in 2017.
+Armed with this information, you’ll be in a stronger position to make adjustments this year and next.

 - Ask yourself: Are there aspects of your life you could or should downsize?
-As you look back on 2016, you may identify ways to “right size” your expenses.
+As you look back on the past year, you may be able to identify ways to “right size” your expenses.
 For some of us, this could mean making a big change, such as finally moving to a smaller home (with a smaller mortgage).
 Or it could be smaller changes to your lifestyle, like purchasing a smaller car or cutting back on overall entertainment expenses.
-Imagine yourself feeling more secure and comfortable in 2017 when it comes to your finances.
+Imagine yourself feeling more secure and comfortable in the new year when it comes to your finances.
 Making the right changes to your spending has the power make that happen.
 You can change the trajectory of your financial journey, and you can make the change starting now.